Human cloning: Legal status of human cloning by jurisdiction

+Legal status of human cloning by U.S. state

 In popular culture

 Science fiction has used cloning, most commonly and specifically human cloning, due to the fact that it brings up controversial questions of identity.
 Humorous fiction, such as Multiplicity (1996) and the Maxwell Smart feature The Nude Bomb (1980), have featured human cloning.
 A recurring sub-theme of cloning fiction is the use of clones as a supply of organs for transplantation.
 Robin Cook's 1997 novel Chromosome 6, Michael Bay's The Island, and Nancy Farmer's 2002 novel House of the Scorpion are examples of this; Chromosome 6 also features genetic manipulation and xenotransplantation.
 The Star Wars saga makes use of millions of human clones to form the Grand Army of the Republic that participated in the Clone Wars.
 The series Orphan Black follows human clones' stories and experiences as they deal with issues and react to being the property of a chain of scientific institutions.
 In the 2019 horror film Us, the entirety of the United States' population is secretly cloned.
 Years later, these clones (known as The Tethered) reveal themselves to the world by successfully pulling off a mass genocide of their counterparts.

+In the 2005 novel Never Let Me Go, Kazuo Ishiguro crafts a subtle exploration into the ethical complications of cloning humans for medical advancement and longevity.